 Schools and the public can view the list of Supplemental Online Course Providers.

 In order to take an online course, parents need to sign a FERPA waiver that allows the school to share student test scores with the provider.
 Each student participating in an online supplemental course needs to complete the form and the district keeps the form on file in the district.
 Schools may use their own FERPA waiver for releasing assessment results.

 The following is a list of providers for online courses who completed the form through the State Department of Education.
 This list may not include any providers who were added after July 1 of the current school year.
 (Districts, the official, up-to-date list is in the Supplemental Online Courses link in the Wave.)
-For contact information and additional information about which courses are available, please contact your local school district and they will have access to this information through the Wave website.
 Some providers list curriculum-only courses, where the district provides the teacher.
 Curriculum-only courses are listed as a courtesy so that districts may see all options together.
+Most of the courses are listed on this document, avaliable as a PDF or XLS File.

 Providers (listed Alphabetically)